TwistPHP/TwistPHP/docs/examples/routes/9-restful.md

         }
     }
 ```

-** Note: If your controller implements the `_baseCalls()` function ensure you add `return parent::_baseCalls()` at the end of the function.
-Not doing so will prevent the API Key, IP Restriction and User validation from working.

 Register your REST controller by adding the following lines to your main `index.php` file in your site root: